jglasspilon/Data-Binders-Sample/README.md

 ---

 ## Outcome / Impact
-Vastly improved turn-around speed for graphic modifications and changes to data binding.
+Vastly improved turn-around speed and build stability for graphic modifications and changes to data binding.
-- Before: days of development time with extra QA required
+- Before -> days of development time with extra QA required to catch bugs and issues
-- After: hours of implementation time with zero QA required since design/data modifications resulted in zero changes to code.
+- After -> hours of implementation time with zero QA required since design/data modifications resulted in zero changes to code

 ---